FrancoisCarouge/Kalman/README.md

 # Resources

-Awesome resources to learn about Kalman filters:
+Resources to learn about Kalman filters:

 - [A New Approach to Linear Filtering and Prediction Problems](https://www.cs.unc.edu/~welch/kalman/kalmanPaper.html) by Kalman, Rudolph Emil in Transactions of the ASME - Journal of Basic Engineering, Volume 82, Series D, pp 35-45, 1960 - Transcription by John Lukesh.
 - [KalmanFilter.NET](https://www.kalmanfilter.net) by Alex Becker.